gogins/csound-extended/README.md

 Then, to build for WebAssembly for the first time, change to the WebAssembly subdirectory of this repository and execute:

-- `bash fresh-build-build.sh`, which performs the following steps:
+- The script `bash fresh-build-build.sh`, which performs the following steps:

     - Updates the Emscripten toolchain.